• Discreet Audio Recording

-Meter readers sometimes go into backyards unbeknownst to the customer or to a customer’s dog.
+Meter readers often go into backyards unbeknownst to the customer or to a customer’s dog.
 In some instances, this can catch the customer and/or their backyard pets off-guard and cause them to go on the defense, putting the worker in danger.
 Another definite risk that meter readers face is harsh weather, such as extreme cold or heat, leading to the risk of heat stroke and other related health issues.
 Many companies in this industry currently track the company vehicle and may even rely on that for location purposes in safety incidents.
 If an employee is reading meters and parks his truck well down the street as he walks from house to house and suffers from heat stroke or heart attack some distance away from his vehicle, or is attacked somewhere away from his vehicle, tracking the company truck won’t be much help with finding him.

 Unfortunately, the amount of work place violence and fatalities within the education sector has progressively increased over the past several years.
 The education industry includes all of the following:

 • Junior Colleges (NAICS 611200)

 • Colleges, Universities and Professional Schools (NAICS 611300)

 • Business Schools and Computer Management Training (NAICS 611400)